Frequently Asked Questions

 30. If I send documents or correspondence to the Board by a commercial delivery service, where should I send them?

-31. May I electronically file documents containing confidential business information (CBI)?
+31. May I electronically file documents containing confidential business information (CBI) or other private information?

 33. Is my signature required on documents that are electronically filed?

-34. What if I need technical assistance or experience technical difficulties when electronically filing documents using CDX?
+34. What if I need technical assistance or experience technical difficulties when electronically filing documents?

 35. What information must be included in my filing?